electricimp/Usb/docs/ApplicationDevelopmentGuide.md

-If your application is targetting a custom board based on a different Electric Imp module, you may need to set *autoConfigPins=false* to prevent configuration issues and configure it on the application side according to the module specificaion.
+If your application is targetting a custom board based on a different Electric Imp module, you may need to set *autoConfigPins=false* to prevent configuration issues and configure it on the application side according to the module specification.

 ### Working with attached Devices

 A recommended way to interact with an attached device is to use one of the drivers that support that device.
-However it may be important to access the device directly, e.g. to select alternative configuration or change it's power state.
+However, it may be important to access the device directly, e.g. to select alternative configuration or change its power state.
 To provide such access USB Driver Framework creates a proxy [USB.Device](DriverDevelopmentGuide.md#usbdevice-class) class for every device attached to the USB interface.

 You can retrieve an instance of the `USB.Device` from the callback